muiltje/ukbsisharvester/README.md

 This project uses: https://github.com/infrae/pyoai

-The package is committed added as a git sumbodule, to check out the submodule:
+The package is committed added as a git sumbodule,

+To check out the submodule:

 `git clone --recurse-submodules https:// ....`

-To update init and update the submodule:
+To init and update the submodule:

 `git submodule init`

 `git submodule update`

+or alternatively

+` git submodules update --init`

+to update the submodule with the latest version

+`git pull --recurse-submodules`